AnthonyShamrock/cyberpatriot/Windows/checklist.md

 ## Window Defender

 ### If options are hiddens in Windows Defender
-Go to: and make the options below match
-  Computer Configurations > Administrative Templates > Windows Components > Window Security
+ Go to Computer Configurations > Administrative Templates > Windows Components > Window Security
   > Account Protection > Hide the Account Protection Area is  `disabled`
-  - App and Browser Protection > Hide the App and broswer protection is  `disabled`
+  > App and Browser Protection > Hide the App and broswer protection is  `disabled`
-  - Device performance and health > Hide the Device performance and health area is  `disabled`
+  > Device performance and health > Hide the Device performance and health area is  `disabled`
-  - Device Security > Hide the Device security area is  `disabled`
+  > Device Security > Hide the Device security area is  `disabled`
-  - Firewall and network protection > Hide the Firewall and network protection area is `disabled`
+  > Firewall and network protection > Hide the Firewall and network protection area is `disabled`
-  - Virus and threat protection > Hide the Virus and threat protection area is `disabled`
+  > Virus and threat protection > Hide the Virus and threat protection area `disabled`

 > Computer Configurations > Administrative Templates > Windows Components > Window Defender Antivirus
   - Make sure nothing is disabled